 The strategy has five key priority areas:

-A multi-agency Sexual Health Oversight Group and a Teenage Pregnancy Steering Group meets bi-monthly and supports the delivery of the strategy.
+A multi-agency Sexual Health Strategy Delivery Group meets quarterly to progress actions and support the delivery of the strategy.

 The evidence base